 The processing of Your Data is based on:

-- The fact that their processing is required for the Luxembourg Chamber of Commerce to fulfil its public interest missions (promotion of a legislative and regulatory framework favourable to economic development, promotion of international economic and trade relations, development and promotion of vocational training, conduct of studies and analyses on trade, industry and finance, etc.)
+- The fact that their processing is required for the Luxembourg Chamber of Commerce to fulfil its public interest missions (promotion of a legislative and regulatory framework favourable to economic development, promotion of international economic and trade relations, development and promotion of vocational training, establishment of statistics as well as, conduct of studies and analyses on trade, industry and finance, etc.)

 - Or the fact that their processing is required for the Luxembourg Chamber of Commerce’s legitimate interests (communication regarding events it is organising, etc.)